Physiologist

 • Formulating and implementing action plans according to treatment prescriptions and change stages.

-• Supporting patients with lifestyle-induced diseases in making sustainable lifestyle choices for chronic condition management.
+• Supporting patients with lifestyle-induced diseases in making sustainable lifestyle choices for chronic condition management by offering best practice guidance on nutrition and exercise to employees.

 • Using specialised equipment for clinical physiological tests, recording and analysing data.